aliceC119/vaccines-Africa-project/README.md

 ## Introduction

-- Vaccines-Africa project would like to show how many lives are saved by each vaccine (diphtheria , hepatitis B, measles, polio, rubella, tetanus, tuberculosis, yellow fever) in Africa from 2020, it can also calculate the annual surplus of unused vaccines.
+- Vaccines-Africa project would like to show how many lives are saved by each vaccine (diphtheria , hepatitis B, measles, polio, rubella, tetanus, tuberculosis, yellow fever) in Africa in each year, it can also calculate the annual surplus of unused vaccines.
 The calculations aim to estimate the vaccine production amount for next year.
 - The total number of lives saved by each vaccine is calculated to give an insight into the number of lives saved by each type of vaccine.
 The program can calculate the total number of lives saved for the last 5 years.
 Data in the worksheet starts in the year of 2020.
 - The link directs to the app https://vaccine-africa-project-6752f2263f16.herokuapp.com/
 <img width="1083" alt="Screenshot 2024-06-19 at 00 41 26" src="https://github.com/aliceC119/vaccines-Africa-project/assets/162838985/ea573253-06fa-4a7f-9f81-360ade5215eb">